-A study of the books of Romans through Philemon with emphasis on historical backgrounds, the role of culture in interpretation, theological themes, and application.
+A study of Romans through Philemon, with emphasis on historical backgrounds, the role of culture in interpretation, theological themes, and application.

 Seminar in General Epistles & Revelation

-A study of the books of Hebrews through Revelation with emphasis on authorship, purpose, genre, interpretative problems, and prophecy.
+A study of Hebrews through Revelation, with emphasis on authorship, purpose, genre, interpretative problems, and prophecy.